- Synergy Groups

 - About Us

 - Quick Links

-CMAG continues to work with both energy companies undertaking both CBM and conventional oil and gas activity in the area.
+Today, CMAG continues to work with both energy companies undertaking both CBM and conventional oil and gas activity in the area.
 The group has expanded it's membership to include other organizations and issues impacting the community, such as energy transmission, airsheds, watersheds, agriculture and land use.

 Community, energy industry and regulators working to share information, promote education and develop mutually beneficial plans for all stakeholders.

 CMAG Terms of reference has been passed.
 You may see them here